AmirMotefaker/Football-Data-Analysis/README.md

 # Football Data Analysis
-Analysis of football data about players and leagues of countries
+Analysis of football data about players and leagues of countries.